Key Takeaways:

 AP reconciliation involves comparing two sets of records:

-- Your Company’s Records: This includes the invoices entered into your accounting software or ledgers.
+- Your Company’s Records: This includes the invoices entered to your accounting software or ledgers.

 - Vendor Statements: These are the records from the suppliers that show the amount due from your organization.